MS-Paint

 File Extension: .psd

-Common Use: Adobe Photoshop project files, retains layers and editing
+Common Use: Adobe Photoshop project files, retains layers and editing capabilities

 AI (Adobe Illustrator):